Carol Bartz: CEO of Yahoo!

 Staff became anxious over a fresh round of job layoffs and the removal of a number of Yahoo! sites.
 The situation was then "exacerbated by a growing sense of secrecy", for which Bartz has a notable reputation.
 A need to know agenda replaced the company's typically open internal access to information.
 Bartz was quoted as saying that she would "drop-kick to fucking Mars" employees who leak to the press.
 Oreskovic quoted a fearful anonymous insider: "We are all sort of wanting to believe in her because we really want to see Yahoo! turned around, but it still doesn't make it any less scary when you don't hear about what's coming up.
 Everything is on a need-to-know basis."

-At her one-year mark at Yahoo in January 2010, Bartz gave herself a "B−" grade for the job done in 2009: "It was a little tougher internally than I think I had anticipated.
-I did move fast, but this is a big job."
-Others in the media, however, rated her job higher given the challenges she had to manage.

 When Bartz was hired by Yahoo in early 2009, she was paid an annual base salary of $1 million.
 She was eligible for an annual 400% bonus and received 5,000,000 shares in addition to an equity grant of $18 million of stock (to compensate for the forfeiture of the value of equity grants and post-employment medical coverage from her previous employer).
 In 2010 Bartz was named "most overpaid" CEO by proxy voting firm Glass-Lewis when she received $47.2 million in compensation.